 - I found a schedule that worked for me, and kept increasing my payments as much as possible

-- I put my windfall income 100% into my student loans, not vacations, TVs, new cars, Rolex watches, Prada shoes, or anything else.
+- Lastly, I put my windfall income 100% into my student loans.
+Instead of vacations, TVs, new cars, Rolex watches, Prada shoes, or anything else.

 If you can even do half of what’s on that list, you’ll be in better shape than most.
 It’s time to stop thinking and reading about getting out of debt and taking action.
 That’s the only way it will happen.